Jedrek1996/ExcelReader/README.md

 ## To Do (Resume on 23 Sept)
-- Refactor Components.
-(Breakdown, add memo and callback hooks.
-Redux..?)
 - (Tenative) upgrade app.
-To add users and save file in Mongodb.
+To add users (Clerk) and relevant CRUD Operations with Mongodb.